Miami Dolphins vs. Jacksonville Jaguars NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Over/under insights

-- Miami and its opponents have scored at least 47 points -- this matchup's point total -- just two times this season.
+- Miami and its opponents have combined for 47 points -- this matchup's point total -- only two times this season.

-- So far this season, 60% of Jacksonville's games (3/5) have had more combined points than Sunday's over/under of 47.

-- The two teams combine to average 34.4 points per game, 12.6 less than the total in this contest.
+- The two teams combine to score 34.4 points per game, 12.6 less than the over/under in this contest.

-- The 61.2 points per game these two squads have allowed their opponents to score this season are 14.2 more than the 47 over/under in this contest.

-- The average total in Dolphins games this season is 45.2, 1.8 points fewer than Sunday's total of 47.
+- Dolphins games have an average total of 45.2 points this season, 1.8 fewer than Sunday's over/under.

-- The 47-point over/under for this game is 0.3 points below the 47.3 points per game average total in Jaguars games this season.

 Dolphins stats and trends

-- This season, the Dolphins are winless against the spread when entering a game as a favorite of 3 points or more.
+- The Dolphins have been favored by 2.5 points or more one time this season and have not covered the spread in any of them.

-- Miami's games this year have gone over the total in three out of five opportunities (60%).
+- Miami's games this year have gone over the point total three times in five opportunities (60%).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Miami's matchup with the Jaguars.